-Bad audio is the new messy doctor’s handwriting
+Bad audio is the new doctor's messy handwriting

 Doctors and their messy handwriting have been an ever-present trope over the years, and as stereotypes go, it’s a pretty accurate one.
 In fact, in a lot of cases, the issues that this messy writing cause are no laughing matter.
 One study called ‘To Err is Human’ by the US Institute of Medicine found that 7000 people die annually in the USA due to errors in prescriptions, with messy handwriting being one of the leading causes.